 "Thank you ladies and germs, I'll be here all night."

-I was weaving a bit and not really paying attention as I passed by the sign reading Setters and pushed through the one that said Pointers.
+I was weaving a bit and not really paying attention as I passed the door labeled Setters and pushed through the one that said Pointers.
 I didn't notice that I was being followed.

-"Look buddy, I was just joking around, it's not personal," I stammered, suddenly feeling very alone and way too sober.
+"Look buddy, I was just joking around, I didn't mean anything, it's not personal," I stammered, suddenly feeling very alone and way too sober.

 "Well, maybe I'll make it personal, funny guy!" he snarled, pulling out a razor.